debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 #### Software Deliverable

 Our software implementation aims to parallelize the existing oblivious sorting algorithm on Intel SGX, enhancing its performance while preserving the oblivious property.
-Although we do not currently specify a precise speedup goal, we anticipate achieving at least a 10x improvement on our 36-core machine.
+We anticipate achieving at least a 10x improvement with 32 threads.

 We have outlined four goals for these deliverables, with the first two considered minimal objectives, the first three expected to be completed, and the last goal viewed as additional work contingent on project progress: